rpiadam/ChamberBNC-bot/README.md

-bncim-bot
+chamberbnc-bot
 =========

-bnc.im public bnc service administration bot.
+ChamberBNC public bnc service administration bot.
 Intended for private use only, but open sourced.

 License
 =======